TortugaLabs/assist/README.md

 If used without arguments, _ASSIST_ will attempt to perform an archlinux install.

-It will do so in the following steps:
+It will do so in the following stages:

-- pre-config : Usually configuration through command line paramenters entered as boot command options, arguments to _ASSIST_ or environment variables.
+- `pre-config` : Usually configuration through command line paramenters entered as boot command options, arguments to _ASSIST_ or environment variables.
-- pre-input : Some basic configuration that might need to happen *before* we have an available network
+- `pre-input` : Some basic configuration that might need to happen *before* we have an available network
-- setup config : Perform any (network based) configuration activities.
+- `setup config` : Perform any (network based) configuration activities.
-- setup input : Collect additional input on how the installation needs to be performed.
+- `setup input` : Collect additional input on how the installation needs to be performed.
-- installation : Performs the bulk of the install task.
+- `installation` : Performs the bulk of the install task.
-- Post input : Perform some post installation activities
+- `Post input` : Perform some post installation activities

 Invoking _ASSIST_
 ---------------